Chen Duxiu: Theoretical confusion and internal CCP dynamics

 The United Front policy was underpinned by significant theoretical confusion, largely stemming from Comintern interpretations of Marxist–Leninist doctrine for colonial and semi-colonial countries.
 Lenin had advocated for alliances with bourgeois nationalist movements to expel imperialism, but the Comintern's application of this to China—particularly Maring's formulation of the KMT as a "four-class party" (intelligentsia, liberal democratic bourgeoisie, petty bourgeoisie, and workers)—was problematic and lacked a clear basis in Marxist theory.
 Chen initially objected to this, insisting the KMT was a party of the bourgeoisie, but was overruled by Maring, who cited the small size of the Chinese proletariat and the demands of international discipline.

 Chen's own understanding of the revolutionary stages was evolving.
-While he accepted the necessity of a bourgeois democratic revolution led by the KMT, he maintained that the subsequent economic (socialist) revolution would be the task of the proletariat.
-Even in an official party paper in late 1923, while acknowledging the capitalist nature of the national revolution, he asserted that under "special circumstances" the proletariat might seize political power, depending on its strength and the international situation.
+He accepted the necessity of a bourgeois democratic revolution led by the KMT, arguing from an orthodox Marxist perspective that revolution was produced by objective conditions, not subjective desires, and China was not yet ready for a proletarian revolution.
+The victory of this "national revolution," he declared, would "naturally be the victory of the bourgeoisie."
+While accepting the capitalist nature of the national revolution, he asserted that under "special circumstances" the proletariat might seize political power, depending on its strength and the international situation.
 By December 1924, influenced by Peng Shuzhi, Chen argued that in countries oppressed by imperialism, the proletariat must assume leadership even in the bourgeois revolution.
 In October 1925, he proposed that the CCP quit the KMT, but this was rejected due to strong Comintern support for the alliance.

 Soviet advisers, notably Mikhail Borodin, increasingly usurped Chen's control over party matters, particularly in the CCP's Guangzhou branch, which Borodin compared favorably to the "less disciplined Shanghai apparatus run by Chen".
 Despite Chen's warnings, Borodin pushed for a leftward tilt within the KMT to strengthen Communist influence, which instead alienated the KMT right wing.